FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 <div class="vue-component chart" data-source="/charts/pitch-mask-minuet-in-Gmajor.json"></div>

 All frequency columns are coarsen to four ranks according to thresholds of 4, 8, 16, 32.
-Finnally we get four bit masks (converting black blocks to 1, white blocks to 0):
+Finally we get four bit masks (converting black blocks to 1, white blocks to 0):

 ```
   0b0000000000000000000000100000010101101011010101101011110101101010000000000000000000000000